What Happens To Your Body In A High-Speed Impact Crash?

 A terrible fact of life is that car accidents are common and, even worse, frequently deadly.
 According to the Centers for Disease Control (CDC), the leading cause of death for Americans under the age of 30 is motor vehicle accidents.
 In 2020, motor vehicle crashes killed nearly 39,000 people.

 High-speed car crashes were the leading cause of these fatalities.
 Learning about what happens to your body during a crash is not for the faint of heart.
-Understanding these tragic situations, however, may help prevent future travesties.
+Understanding these tragic situations, however, may help to prevent future travesties.
+If you’re looking for a serious personal injury lawyer, our team of personal injury attorneys at Bachus & Schanker are here to help you receive the compensation you deserve.
+We have multiple locations across Colorado, so contact a local attorney today.

 Bachus & Schanker Wins – Over $1 Billion Recovered

-When a car accident happens, one of the factors that is determined is whether it was a high-speed or low-speed collision.
-Serious impact, or high speed, collisions are a result of vehicles traveling 30 mph or more.
-These are commonly found in locations where speed limits are higher such as interstates and freeways.
+When a car accident happens, one of the factors that determines the resulting property damage and injuries is whether it was a high-speed or low-speed collision.
+Serious impact, or high-speed, collisions are a result of vehicles traveling 30 mph or more.
+These are commonly found in locations where speed limits are higher, such as interstates and freeways.

 The potential for catastrophic damage to your body during car accidents is high, particularly in a high-speed car crash.
 Several factors will account for what injuries you might sustain, such as: